 1. Product capacity planning

-Product capacity planning ensures you have enough products or ingredients for your deliverables.
+A product capacity plan ensures you have enough products or ingredients for your deliverables.
 For a florist, this would be flowers, vases, and cards.
 For a pool maintenance company, this would be things like chlorine that are required to do the job.

 2. Workforce capacity planning

 Workforce capacity planning ensures you have enough team members and work hours available to complete jobs.
-This type of planning will also show you when you need to hire more employees and help you determine how far in advance you need to start recruiting based on the length of your onboarding process.
+This type of planning will also help you communicate overall business, resource & manpower needs to relevant stakeholders, show you when you need to hire more employees and help you determine how far in advance you need to start recruiting based on the length of your onboarding process.

 3. Tool capacity planning